 The requirements for EuCP Endorsement of such courses are described in the

 Guidelines for EuCP-Endorsed Training Courses.

 The guideline documents containing all relevant information on the EuCP Certification Programme are available

 These documents include:

-Guidelines and descriptions of national EuCP certification schemes approved by the EuCP Committee
+Guidelines and descriptions of these national EuCP certification schemes (accredited by the EuCP Committee)

 are available → here.

 A one-time accreditation fee has to be paid by a participating national society of pharmacology